Site architecture and on-page SEO for eCommerce

 One of the main shifts is that, with government enforced closure of high street stores, businesses have been looking at how they can continue trading.
 One solution is to offer a digital store and rely on eCommerce.

 The idea sounds simple, you build a site, list your products and add in a payment function and off you go.
 In truth most businesses do this for the greater return on investment which most cases offer but the problem comes with the more technical nuances of SEO and getting the page or products in front of the right audience at the right time.
-The following text is taken straight from Chapter 2 for our SEO for eCommerce series and you can read the full boxset here.
+The following text is taken straight from Chapter 2 for our SEO for eCommerce series.

 What are on-page SEO metrics?